reubano/mentor/README.md

 ## Format

 I believe the best relationships are two-way, and mentoring is no exception.
 Therefore, in order to get the most out of a mentorship, you (the mentee) must have a [SMART](https://en.wikipedia.org/wiki/SMART_criteria) (Specific, Measurable, Achievable, Relevant, and Time-bound) goal for what you wish to accomplish.
-Your goal could be to develop a new API, get a job in a particular field,
+Your goal could be to develop a new API, get a job in a particular field, etc.

 In exchange for helping you reach your goal, I ask for your assistance by contributing to one of my [pinned open source repos](https://github.com/reubano).